szweibel/workshops/newest_python.md

     `python --version` (On Windows)
 3. You should see a version number printed back to you, like `Python 3.12.4`.
 If you see this, congratulations!
 The engine is installed correctly.
 If you get an error like "command not found," the most likely cause on Windows is that the "Add to PATH" box was not checked during installation.

-You are now set up with the same foundational environment used by professional researchers and developers around the world.
+You are now set up with the same environment used by researchers and developers around the world.

 ### Keywords
 - Local Environment